Every audience can go stale when it isn't used regularly, even if the subscribers were added through a verifiable opt-in process.

 "Hi (First Name),

 Remember us?
 You visited our website back on (date) and signed up for our email newsletter.
 We've finally gotten around to setting up an email newsletter program, and we want to make sure you still want to hear from us.
-We hope you do, because every month or so, our newsletter will include useful how-tos, tips, and advice (plus special offers like the one below).
+We hope you do, because every month or so, our newsletter will include useful how-tos, tips, and advice (plus special offers like the following one).

-If you want to stay on our list, click here to renew your subscription and update your preferences!
+If you want to stay in our audience, click here to renew your subscription and update your preferences!
 Of course, we don't want to clog up your inbox with stuff you don't want.
 If you're not interested, just ignore this message."